Bridges in Kyiv: Podilskyi Bridge

+The construction of a new 7 km long metro/automobile bridge (50°28′18″N 30°32′40″E) across Trukhaniv Ostriv, on the midway between existing Rybalskyi Rail Bridge and Parkovyi Bridge, was included into Kyiv's urban development plan in the 1980s.
+Major construction on the site started in 2003 and was planned to finish in 5 years, however the project lagged due to lack of funding.
+The construction was contracted by the Kyiv municipality and sponsored from the city budget, being accompanied by a number of corruption scandals.
+In 2023 the bridge was opened for bus traffic, and in December 2024 movement of private transport was opened.
+As of 2025 works on the left-bank section of the bridge have been ongoing, with the project being 88% complete.
+The bridge is a part of the future Podilsko-Vyhurivska Line, and it will carry 3 lanes of auto traffic in both directions.

 Alternatives to bridges

 Tunnel projects

-Despite the mid-20th century failure, the idea of underriver tunnels, which is relied on much advanced metro technologies, is still on Kyiv city planner's table.
+Despite the mid-20th century failure, the idea of under-river tunnels, which is relied on much advanced metro technologies, is still on Kyiv city planner's table.
 Tunnel projects are recently being included in some of proposed Kyiv development plans as a way to move the main traffic flows in the city center underground.
 However, most experts agree that such projects are both unaffordable and technically infeasible at this time.

 Recently, Kyivavtodor road company and the institutes of Kyivdormostproekt and Kyivproekt were working out plans for a tunnel system which would connect the left and right banks of Kyiv.
 City authorities welcomed the plan, which would ease the traffic congestion of Kyiv's bridges.

 Emergency bridges

 In case of war/terrorism emergency, the makeshift pontoon bridges are to be established in the city.
 A special Pontoon-Bridge Brigade of the Armed Forces is based on the Left Bank, ready to use its truck-based automatic bridges and docking boats.
 Such equipment allows automobile and limited railroad connection over the river, and is frequently used in military maneuvers.